> Skip repeated content

 A non-operative physical therapy treatment program will often focus first on reducing pain and maintaining the full motion of the knee.
 Oral nonsteroidal anti-inflammatory medications (such as ibuprofen) may also be prescribed.
 After the initial injury pain has decreased and the knee motion is restored, treatment may move to muscle strengthening.
 Plasma-rich platelet (PRP) injections may be beneficial to some patients.

-Degenerative tears may not have any separated meniscal fragments that are causing mechanical symptoms in the knee.
+Degenerative tears without any separated meniscal fragments may cause mechanical symptoms in the knee.
 These can often be treated without surgery through conservative treatment.

 Surgical treatment for meniscal tears